Nevada Pre-Trip Inspection Test

 Key Topics

-- •Air brakes — 7-step check
+- •Air brakes & emergency systems

-About the Nevada Pre Trip Inspection Test
+About the Nevada Pre-Trip Inspection Test

 Topics Covered